Skip to main content

 Access Setup

-CouchDB requires authenticated access to the stats endpoint.
+The CouchDB receiver reads an authenticated stats endpoint.
 Use the admin account or create a dedicated monitoring user:

 Create monitoring user (optional)